jaywolf/recommender/README.md

 ## Installation and Setup

-Before running the application, you need to install Ollama and pull the `openchat` large language model.
-Follow these steps to set up your environment:

 ### Prerequisites

 Ensure you have Python installed on your system.
 This application requires Python 3.11 or newer.